qiskit-community/qiskit-experiments/docs/guides/t2hahn_characterization.rst

     print(exp1.circuits()[0])

-We run the experiment on a simple, simulated backend, tailored specifically for this experiment.
+We run the experiment on a simple simulated backend tailored specifically for this experiment.

 .. jupyter-execute::